PageBot/PageBot/README.md

 # What is PageBot®?

-PageBot is a page layout program that enables designers to create high quality documents using code.
-It is available both as Python library working with [DrawBot](http://www.drawbot.com) and as part of a collection of stand-alone desktop applications that can be created from it.
-Other contexts such as [Flat](http://xxyxyz.org/flat) (currently under development) allow PageBot to run environments other Mac OS X, for example on web servers.
-The aim of the developers of *PageBot* is to create a system ofscriptable applications to generate professionally designed documents that use high quality typography.
+PageBot is a page layout program that enables designers to create high quality documents by programming.
+It is available both as Python library working with [DrawBot](http://www.drawbot.com) and as part of a collection of stand-alone desktop applications.
+Other contexts such as [Flat](http://xxyxyz.org/flat) and InDesign are currently being developed.
+They will allow PageBot to output to print ready formats and to run on environments other than Mac OS X such as Posix web servers.
+The aim of the developers of PageBot is to create a system of scriptable applications to generate professionally designed documents that use high quality typography.

 - The core library, tutorial and basic examples for PageBot are available under